Wedding industry in the United States: Overall costs

 As of 2012, the median cost of a wedding, including both the ceremony and reception, but not the honeymoon, in the United States, was about US$18,000 per wedding, according to a large survey at an online wedding website.
 Regional differences are significant, with residents of Manhattan paying more than three times the median, while residents of Alaska spent less than half as much.
 Additionally, the survey probably overestimates the typical cost because of a biased sample population.

-As of 2017, the average cost of a wedding in the United States, not including the honeymoon, was $33,391 - an overall decrease compared to studies done in previous years.
+In 2019, the average cost of a wedding in the United States, not including the honeymoon, was $25,000 – an overall decrease compared to studies done in previous years.
 According to researchers, this dip in cost is likely due to a decrease in formal or black tie weddings, and an increase in "nontraditional locations".
+Costs also declined during and after the COVID-19 pandemic, as restrictions on large gatherings promoted virtual events, microweddings, and lower-cost or free venues such as their own homes or backyards.

-The more widely reported mean cost in this survey was significantly higher, with a mean of over US$28,000.
+The more widely reported mean cost in this survey was significantly higher, with a mean of over $28,000.
 Most people in this survey spent at least $10,000 less than the median amount.
-The difference of $10,000 per wedding is due entirely to very high spending by a small number of very wealthy couples—the couples most likely to pay for more services from the wedding industry.
+The difference of $10,000 per wedding is due entirely to very high spending by a small number of very wealthy couples – the couples most likely to pay for more services from the wedding industry.
 The mean cost is useful for professionals and salespeople in the wedding industry, as it helps them understand the budgets of people who are spending the most, rather than for the typical person.
 It may also encourage overspending by their clients, since they can point to the higher mean as being the "average" cost, even though it is much higher than what most couples actually spend.

 According to studies done throughout the United Kingdom that are often related back to United States wedding trends, wedding costs are often significantly higher because of the wedding industry itself.
 Their research found that DJ's, photographers, and florists routinely charge more money for services related to a wedding than those for a party of the same size.